gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-   This specification defines the actual DTLS chunk, how to enable it usage, how it interacts with the SCTP association establishment to enable endpoint authentication, key-establishment, and secret updates.
+   This specification defines the actual DTLS chunk, how to enable it usage, how it interacts with the SCTP association establishment to enable endpoint authentication, key-establishment, and key updates.

    This specification is intended to be capable of enabling mutual authentication of endpoints, data confidentiality, data origin authentication, data integrity protection, and data replay protection for SCTP packets after the SCTP association has been established.
+It is dependent on a Key Management function that is defined seperately to achieve all these capabilities.
+The keymanagement function uses an API to provision the SCTP association's DTLS chunk protection with key material to enable and rekey the protection operations.

    Applications using SCTP DTLS chunk can use most transport features provided by SCTP and its extensions.
 However, there can be some